OpenTS3/OpenTS3Bot/README.md

-OpenTS3-MusicBot
+OpenTS3Bot
 ================

-Free and open source Music Bot for TS3 with Interface
+Free and open source Bot for TS3 with Interface

+Features:
+preAlpha 0.01
+none